swapniltripathi7/CashFlo/README.md

 5. program.cs - calls window service (Service1.cs)
 6. service1.cs - Caling external API to store on Windows credential manager and sqllite database

+The code is non-functional.
+I have to download Nuget Library to store on windows credential manager.

+I did not able to implement - Option to view, sort and clear data from SQLite.